The Boondock Saints: Casting and funding

 Duffy sought to cast Stephen Dorff and Mark Wahlberg as the brothers, though Wahlberg passed on the role to star in Boogie Nights (1997).
 The director also wanted to cast Billy Connolly and Kenneth Branagh in the film, with Branagh playing FBI Agent Paul Smecker.
-Duffy also expressed interest in casting Brendan Fraser, Nicky Katt, and Ewan McGregor, with two of them as the brothers, but no decisions were finalized.
+Duffy also expressed interest in casting Brendan Fraser, Nicky Katt, Keanu Reeves, Ethan Hawke, and Ewan McGregor, with two of them as the brothers, but no decisions were finalized.
 The director later sought Patrick Swayze to play Smecker, but Miramax preferred Sylvester Stallone (with whom the studio had an existing relationship), Bill Murray, or Mike Myers.
 Kevin Spacey and Robert De Niro were also considered for the role of Smecker.
 Before pre-production was scheduled to begin in Boston in December 1997, Miramax pulled out of the project.
 Producer Lloyd Segan said that the project had stalled because of casting and location problems.
 While Duffy was able to keep the writer's fee of $300,000, the studio required the reimbursement of the $150,000 director's fee and the $700,000 advance to develop the project.

 The independent studio Franchise Pictures sought to finance the project once other elements were in place.
 Duffy approached Sean Patrick Flanery and Norman Reedus to play the brothers, and Willem Dafoe to play the FBI agent.
 Having found someone to back the film, filming began in Toronto, with the final scenes being filmed in Boston.
 The name of Duffy's band, The Brood, was changed to The Boondock Saints, following the movie's release.
 The film featured two songs from the band: "Holy Fool", which played during Rocco's tavern shootout, and "Pipes", which played during the credits.